kapilkashyap/jquery-filter-json-plugin/README.md

 If the wrapper is set to false, then an array of only the values of the property will be returned.
 For the above sample JSON ["User One", "User Two", "User Three"] would be returned.

-* value (optional, default is ""): An optional value passed to be matched with the value of the matched property value.
+* value (optional): An optional value passed in as a string (for a single value match) or as an array to check the matched property value against multiple values.

 * checkContains (optional, default is false): Setting this option to true will check if the matched property's value contains the passed in value.
 However, passing a value becomes mandatory for this to work.
 This option will be considered only if it is true and startsWith is not set to true.